Icybee/module-dashboard/README.md

 ## A redirection for authenticated users

-The module attaches an event hook to the `ICanBoogie\HTTP\Dispatcher::dispatch:before` event in order to redirect authenticated users requesting the "/admin" URL to the dashboard ("/admin/dashbord").
+The module attaches an event hook to the `ICanBoogie\Routing\RouteDispatcher::dispatch:before` event in order to redirect authenticated users requesting the "/admin" URL to the dashboard ("/admin/dashbord").